rfxtrx platform support binary sensors that

 For those devices, use the off_delay parameter.
 It defines a delay after which a device will go back to an “Off” state.
 That “Off” state will be fired internally by Home Assistant, just as if the device fired it by itself.
 If a motion sensor can only send signals once every 5 seconds, sets the off_delay parameter to seconds: 5.

-# Example configuration.yaml entry binary_sensor: platform: rfxtrx automatic_add: True devices: 091300006ca2c6001080: name: motion_hall device_class: motion off_delay: seconds: 5
+# Example configuration.yaml entry binary_sensor: platform: rfxtrx automatic_add: true devices: 091300006ca2c6001080: name: motion_hall device_class: motion off_delay: seconds: 5

 When a data packet is transmitted by a PT-2262 device using the Lighting4 protocol, there is no way to automatically extract the device identifier and the command from the packet.
 Each device has its own id/command length combination and the fields lengths are not included in the data.
 One device that sends 2 different commands will be seen as 2 devices on Home Assistant.
-For sur cases, the following options are available in order to circumvent the problem:
+For such cases, the following options are available in order to circumvent the problem:

 Let’s try to add a new PT-2262 sensor using the “automatic_add” option and have a look at Home Assistant system log.